-The proposed Costco, parking lots and SWMF will occur within the agricultural lands (OAG) and Open Disturbed Area and will not require any tree or shrub clearing.
+The proposed development is occurring within the agricultural lands and disturbed area and will not require tree or shrub clearing.
 However, there is one Balsam Popular tree located behind the existing Home Depot.
 If removal of this tree is required to accommodate the extension of Catherine Street, it should be removed outside of the breeding bird window (April 1st - August 30th) to avoid destruction of active bird nests protected by the Migratory Birds Convention Act (1994).
-Work involving the riparian areas for the proposed outlet into Hawkins Drain will adhere to the spring restricted timing window for fish (March 15 - July 15 of any given year).